-Tickets go on sale for Burna Boy Nairobi concert
+Tickets on sale for Burna Boy Nairobi concert - KBC

 Burna Boy’s international accolades include a Grammy Award for Best Global Music Album for Twice As Tall, an album which Kenyan band Sauti Sol and Bensoul wrote on, in addition to historic performances such as headlining at London’s Wembley Stadium and performing during the UEFA Champions League Final in 2023.

-Details about the event venue have yet to be announced but tickets are currently on sale ranging from KSh.
+Details about the event venue have yet to be announced but tickets are currently on sale starting from KSh.
 4000 to KSh.
 65000.